greenpau/caddy-appd/README.md

 ## Overview

-The `caddy-systemd` is a Caddy app that starts and stops non-Caddy applications.
+The `caddy-appd` is a Caddy app that starts and stops non-Caddy applications.

 The primary use case is enabling starting the applications proxied by `caddy`